 At the end of each day the family would come together to pray for one another, to read stories from the Bible, and to unite their voices in song.
 Morning and evening the favourite hymns and choruses were sung, the youngest member of the family learning first the simple melodies with repetitive lyrics.
 Since those early years some things have changed.
 The two year old’s incomprehensible diction, and ability to sing in a different key to the rest of the family, are but treasured memories.

-While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, New Zealand, Asia, North America, and the West Indies.
+While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, New Zealand, Asia, the United Kingdom, Europe, North America, and the West Indies.

-She has been a guest artist for Breath of Life, Voice of Prophecy and It is Written Oceania, and has also shared the stage with many fine musicians, including Lanny Wolfe, Reggie & Ladye Love Smith, Jaime Jorge, Jennifer LaMountain, Neville Peter, Steve Darmody, Ullanda Innocent-Palmer, Stephanie Dawn, Christine Wollmann, Adrian Westney Jr, and Wintley Phipps.
+She has been a guest artist for Breath of Life, Voice of Prophecy, It is Written Oceania and The Incredible Journey, and has also shared the stage with many fine musicians, including Lanny Wolfe, Reggie & Ladye Love Smith, Jaime Jorge, Jennifer LaMountain, Neville Peter, Steve Darmody, Ullanda Innocent-Palmer, Stephanie Dawn, Christine Wollmann, Adrian Westney Jr, and Wintley Phipps.

 Sandra has produced four solo albums: Rest, If I Stand, Treasure, (co-produced with Adrian Westney Jr) and her most accomplished work to date, the recently released title More Than Anything (co-produced with ET Everett).